DRMarcosVT/cs2114-project1-group87/DESIGN.md

 You play a pirate captain sailing around the English Channel between England and France.
 You give orders to your men or make decisions by typing them and the game responds and describes the world around you as well as your context (specifically in combat) in words.
 You sail from port to port, English, French, and pirate coves, and you choose where to go next and what to do when you get there.
 You can also spend time in the ocean or channel but your ship attritions as you do and you may get attacked by other pirates and the coast guard.
 Your power is measured by the ship and your crew: crew members die or dessert, the ship's armour wears down, and ammunitions runs low.
-You can raid different kinds of ships to get more or less loot, as well as more or less notoriety (which determiens the difficulty of the game: how big enemy ships are, how common they are, etc.)
+You can raid different kinds of ships to get more or less loot, as well as more or less notoriety (which determiens the difficulty of the game: how big hostile ships are, how common they are, etc.)

 ---